Skip to content

 If you’re a prime:

-• Your subcontractor verification process is now part of your CMMC programme.
+• Your subcontractor verification process is now part of your CMMC program.
 A C3PAO assessment may examine how you verify sub-tier compliance — particularly under control families like Risk Assessment (3.11) and Security Assessment (3.12).

 • Document everything.
 Verification dates, SPRS lookup results, sub CMMC UIDs, sub affirmation expiry tracking.